How can we help you today?

 When it comes to getting your orders to their buyers, it’s important to know how shipping works.
 It allows you to manage your expenses effectively to maintain the profitability of your eBay store.

 Consider factors such as shipping costs, delivery times, and package sizes.
-You can choose from eBay’s various shipping options for domestic and international shipping, such as eBay Guaranteed Delivery and the Global Shipping Program.
+You can choose from eBay’s various shipping options for domestic and international shipping, such as eBay Guaranteed Delivery and Global Shipping Program (GPS)/ eBay International Shipping (EIS), depending on shipping origin and destination.

 With eBay Guaranteed Delivery, you can offer buyers guaranteed delivery dates; if not, you’ll compensate them for the inconvenience.
 What matters is that you offer options to increase buyer interest and encourage them to choose your listings.